muspelheim/LSTM-Text-Generation/README.md

 * [TensorFlow](https://www.tensorflow.org/)

 ## Running the program
 1. Install prerequisites:
    `pip install h5py hy keras numpy tensorflow-gpu`
-   *Don't forget to install CUDA and cuDNN if you want to run the computations on your graphics card!*
+   <sub>*Don't forget to install CUDA and cuDNN if you want to run the computations on your graphics card!*</sub>
 2. Clone this repository:
    `git clone https://github.com/philiparvidsson/LSTM-Text-Generation`
 3. Change working directory to it: